Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 TIP

-A quick reality check with real numbers (local example)
+A quick reality check (local example)

 A good third place has three traits: